 When a claim is filed for any of these accidents, the homeowner will be forced to pay a deductible, essentially the amount of money the insured will have to pay out of pocket.

 The insurance company will issue a check for the excess cost, which in this example is 6,000 dollars.
-The bigger the deductible on an insurance contract, the cheaper the monthly or yearly payment on a homes insurance policy will be on a homeowners insurance policy.
+The bigger the deductible on an insurance contract.
+The cheaper the monthly or yearly payment on a home insurance policy will be on a homeowners insurance policy.

-Ordinary homes insurance plans do not cover acts of war or acts of God, such as earthquakes or floods, which are often excluded from coverage.
-It is possible that a homeowner who lives in a region prone to natural catastrophes such as floods or earthquakes would need to get additional insurance to protect their property from these events.
+Ordinary home insurance plans do not cover acts of war or acts of God.
+Such as earthquakes or floods, which are often excluded from coverage.
+It is possible that a homeowner who lives in a region prone to natural catastrophes.
+Such as floods or earthquakes would need to get additional insurance to protect their property from these events.
 On the other hand, Hurricanes and tornadoes are covered by the majority of primary homes insurance plans.

 The cost of homeowners’ insurance and mortgage loans

 The homeowner is often required to submit evidence of insurance on the property.
 When applying for a mortgage before the banking institution would loan any cash.
 Property insurance may be purchased either independently or via the lending institution.
 When buying their insurance coverage, homeowners can evaluate different options and choose the one that best suits their requirements.